andreaskaris/blog/docs/openshift/ovn-interconnection.md

 # Hands-on with OVN Interconnection (OVN IC)

+[OVN Interconnection](https://docs.ovn.org/en/latest/tutorials/ovn-interconnection.html) (OVN IC) allows administrators to interconnect multiple independent OVN deployments via so-called transit switches.
+In this blog post, let's have a look at how we can configure 2 standalone OVN deployments and use OVN IC to route traffic between these environments.

 ## Introduction to the test environment

 We will use a setup consisting of 3 machines, named ovn1 (192.168.122.26), ovn2 (192.168.122.177) and ovn3 (192.168.122.54).
 Each machine’s primary interface is called `if0`, and OVN geneve tunnels are established via these interfaces.
 The machines run Red Hat Enterprise Linux 9.2.